Amaryllis Flower Meaning, Symbolism, Origins, and Best Gifting Occasions

 There is even a literary background to the name Amaryllis flower.
 To be specific, the literary story is about a nymph named Amaryllis.
 The story takes the form of a dramatic poem written by Virgil.
 In the poem, the nymph named Amaryllis had a strong love for her gardener Alto.

-To display her affections towards her gardener, Amaryllis pierced herself in the heart with a golden arrow.
+To display her affections toward her gardener, Amaryllis pierced herself in the heart with a golden arrow.
 She did this every day for a month while waiting on his doorstep in hopes that he would notice her.

 The poem explains why the Amaryllis flower has a red color inside of its flower head.